PrincetonUniversity/pbquick/README.md

-# pbquick: A Faster Computation of the Poisson Binomial Distribution
+# pbquick: Fast Poisson Binomial Distribution

-Repository for the development of R package "pbquick" Santiago Olivella and Yuki Shiraito
+Repository for the development of R package "pbquick"

+Santiago Olivella and Yuki Shiraito